inex/ixp-manager-docs-md/docs/features/app-passwords.md

 ## How This Satisfies ISO 27001 (or other ISMS policies)

-Using App Passwords is treated as a **compensating control**.

 Because the system in question, e.g. a mail server, cannot natively prompt an iPhone or a laptop for a 2FA code every time it checks for mail, we shift the 2FA requirement to the issuance of the credential.
-This is acceptable as a compensating control as:
+This is acceptable as a control as:

 1. There is an **MFA choke point**: A threat actor cannot generate a password to compromise a device without first bypassing the 2FA-protected web portal.